The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Case study: online sleep spindle detection

-We use the MODA dataset, with ethics approval, for training our ANN, since its labels are considerably more reliable than \eg performing an `OR' operation on the MASS labels~\cite{lacourse2020massive}.
+We use the MODA dataset (a subset of MASS), for training our ANN, since its labels are considerably more reliable~\cite{lacourse2020massive}.
+Ethical approval for use of the dataset was obtained from the database's scientific committee and Concordia University's Research Ethics Unit.
 This dataset is divided in two subsets.
 The first one, called \emph{phase~1}, consists of 100 younger subjects, whereas the second one, \emph{phase~2}, consists of 80 older subjects.
 The MODA dataset provides two types of annotations (labels) on the signal: the first is the mean score given by the group of experts for each data point; the second is a binary classification of each data point as a spindle or non-spindle, defined by a threshold on the aforementioned scores ($0.2$ for phase~1 and $0.35$ for phase~2).
 Further post-processing steps were applied to obtain these binary labels: spindles that were too short ($<0.3$~s) and too close ($<0.1$~s) to each other were merged, then spindles that were too short ($<0.3$~s) or too long ($>2.5$~s) were relabeled as negative.
 Given this dataset, two types of ANNs are possible: classifiers and regressors.
 These two types of ANNs differ only by the labels and losses used to train them.
 Classifiers are trained on the binary labels, by optimizing the binary cross entropy loss.
 They directly predict whether the current signal is a spindle or not, according to the very specific definition given by these binary labels (\ie taking into account the thresholds and post-processing applied by MODA).
 Regressors are trained on the score labels, by optimizing the mean square error loss.
 They predict the score given by the experts (before the aforementioned post-processing steps), which allows the user to select their own threshold for detection.
 Note that, in practice, classifiers also enable the user to select their own threshold, although in a less interpretable way.
 We experiment with both types of models.
 Finally, note that MODA is a highly unbalanced dataset as only about 5~\% of the signal is labeled as sleep spindles.
 During the course of this work, we tried different ways of balancing training for classifiers and regressors.
-Interestingly, we found that classifiers highly benefit from oversampling (\ie sampling 50~\% of spindles and 50~\% of non-spindles from the dataset during training) whereas all the balancing techniques we tried for regression (including oversampling, Label Distribution Smoothing~\cite{yang2021delving} and a custom version of the latter) actually hinder the training.
+Interestingly, we found that classifiers benefit highly from oversampling (\ie sampling 50~\% of spindles and 50~\% of non-spindles from the dataset during training) whereas all the balancing techniques we tried for regression (including oversampling, Label Distribution Smoothing~\cite{yang2021delving} and a custom version of the latter) actually hinder training.